eduuh/blog/content/en/workshops/tmux/tmux.md

 As we saw above, you can detach a tmux <span style="color:#FF6188">session</span> from a client (the terminal) and you can attach it back.
 It means that you can run whatever you want in the background, even if you have no terminal open.

 Let's imagine that you need to run a very long script on your remote server.
-You could:
+Some step you might follow:

 {{<boxmd>}}

 1. **Connect to your remote server via SSH.**
 2. **Launch tmux on the remote server.**
 3. **Run a Script which takes hours.**
 4. **Close the SSH connection.
-The script will still run on the remote server, thanks to **tmux!**.**
+The script will still run on the remote server, thanks to **tmux sessions!**.**
 5. **Switch off your own computer and go home.**
+6. **Later ssh back to your remote server and attach to tmux sesion.**
    {{</boxmd>}}

 #### 2. More Termimals!
 Everywhere!

 Tmux allows you to create multiple terminal on a single screen.
-This is the functionality I use most.

-You might think: "well, great, many terminal emulator can do the same, like terminator."
+This is the functionality I use most.You might think: "Well, great, many terminal emulator can do the same, like terminator."
 That's true, but tmux is more powerful and consume less resources.
 You can configure it easily and precisely, according to your specific needs.

-It works very well with vim too, which makes it mandatory if you want to create a **mouseless** development environment.
+It works very well with vim too, which makes it mandatory if you want to create a **Keyboard Centric** development environment.

 #### 3. Protection Against Terminal Crashes.